isharax9/ChatApp/README.md

 ### Real-Time Chat
 - Once two users become friends, they can engage in real-time chat conversations.
-- The home chat page displays all ongoing conversations with the last message received and a brief preview.
+- The home chat page displays all ongoing conversations with the last message received and a brief preview with time it received or sent.

 ### Chatting Page
 - Within individual chat conversations, users can exchange text messages with real-time updates.